 - The Settler Pistol in Rage starts out rather weak.
 Load it with Fat Boy rounds, and it becomes more powerful at the cost of halved ammo capacity.
 Load it with Fat Mamma rounds, and it becomes a monster capable of killing multiple enemies with one shot.

 - Resident Evil 4 gives you a 9mm handgun at the start that you can make very powerful through upgrades, such as having five times the likelihood of getting a critical headshot.
-Then another pistol comes around eventually with better stats but lacks the increased critical headshot, and you could sell your original gun for a lot of money because of all the upgrades or keep the old gun with the increased critical rate.
+Then another pistol comes around eventually with better stats but lacks the increased critical headshot, which you could sell your original gun for a lot of money towards if you want to go for that one.

 - Resistance: The HE Magnum introduced in the second game does more damage per bullet than the M5A2 assault rifle.
 For bonus points, after you've shot a guy, the bullets lodged in them can be remotely detonated for massive damage.